FLIN: A Flexible Natural Language Interface for Web Navigation: Problem Formulation

 \section{Problem Formulation}

 Let $A_{w}=~$\{$a_1, a_2, ..., a_n$\} be the set of concept-level actions available in a webpage $w$.
-Each action $a$ $\in$ $A_{w}$ is defined by an \textit{action name} $n_a$ and a set of $K$ \textit{parameters} $P_a=~$\{$p_1$, $p_2$, ..., $p_K$\} associated with $a$.
-Each parameter $p$ $\in$ $P_a$ is defined by a name\footnote{We use the same notation $p$ to refer to the parameter and the parameter name interchangeably.} and a domain $dom(p)$ (i.e., a set of values that can be assigned to $p$), and can be either a \textit{closed-domain} or an \textit{open-domain} parameter.
-For closed-domain parameters, the domain is bounded and consists of a finite set of values that $p$ can take; the set is imposed by the web UI, such as the available colors and sizes for a product item or the reservation times for a restaurant.
-For open-domain parameters, the domain is in principle unbounded, but, in practice, it consists of all words/phrases which can be extracted from $c$.
-With reference to Fig.~\ref{fig:task_example}, the ``\textit{let's go}" (search) action has $n_a=$``\textit{let's go}" and $P_a =$ \{``\textit{time}", ``\textit{date}", ``\textit{people}", ``\textit{location, restaurant, or cuisine}"\}.
-The first three parameters are closed-domain and the last one (the search term) is open-domain.
-The Action Extractor module (Fig.~\ref{fig:task_example}) names actions and parameters after labels and texts appearing in the UI (or, if absent, using DOM attributes); it also automatically scrapes values of closed-domain parameters (from drop-down menus or select lists).
+Each action $a$ $\in$ $A_{w}$ is defined by an \textit{action name} $n_a$ and a set of $K$ \textit{parameters} $P_a=~$\{$p_1$, $p_2$, ..., $p_K$\}.
+Each parameter $p$ $\in$ $P_a$ is defined by a name\footnote{We use the same notation $p$ to refer to the parameter and the parameter name interchangeably.} and a domain $dom(p)$ (i.e., a set of values that can be assigned to parameter $p$), and can be either \textit{closed domain} or \textit{open domain}.

+For closed-domain parameters, the domain is bounded and consists of a finite set of values that $p$ can take; the set is imposed by the website UI, such as the available colors and sizes for a product item or the available reservation times for a restaurant.

+For open-domain parameters, the domain is, in principle, unbounded, but, in practice, it consists of all words/phrases which can be extracted from an NL command $c$.
+With reference to Figure~\ref{fig:task_example}, the ``\textit{let's go}" (search) action has $n_a=$``\textit{let's go}" and $P_a =$ \{``\textit{time}", ``\textit{date}", ``\textit{people}", ``\textit{location, restaurant, or cuisine}"\}.
+The first three parameters are closed domain and the last one (the search term) is open domain.
+The Action Extractor module (Figure~\ref{fig:task_example}) names actions and parameters after labels and texts appearing in the UI (or, if absent, using DOM attributes); it also automatically scrapes values of closed-domain parameters (from drop-down menus or select lists).

-Given the above setting, our goal is to map an NL command $c$ issued in $w$ into a navigation instruction $\mathcal{N}$, consisting of a correct \textit{action name} $n_{a^*}$ corresponding to action $a^* \leq = = = =$$ mean\{\mathbf{v}_p~|~p \in P_a\}$.
-Finally, to learn the overall semantic representation of ($n_a$, $P_a$), we concatenate $\mathbf{v}_a$ and $\overline{\mathbf{v}_p}$ and learn a combined representation using a feed-forward (FF) layer as-
+Given the above setting, our goal is to map an NL command $c$ issued in $w$ into a navigation instruction $\mathcal{N}$, consisting of a correct \textit{action name} $n_{a^*}$ corresponding to action $a^* \leq = = = =$$ mean\{\mathbf{v}_p~|~p \in P_a\}$).
+Finally, to learn the overall semantic representation of ($n_a$, $P_a$), we concatenate $\mathbf{v}_a$ and $\overline{\mathbf{v}_p}$ and learn a combined representation using a feed-forward (FF) layer as